 6:45am PT by Scott Feinberg

-This story first appeared in the June 17 issue of The Hollywood Reporter magazine.
-To receive the magazine, click here to subscribe.
+This story first appeared in the Jan.
+16 issue of The Hollywood Reporter magazine.
+Click here to subscribe.